prendradjaja/ebfpp/README.md

 See [here][ebfpp] for more information on EBF++, a language developed by Pandu Rendradjaja, John Tran, and John Wilkey.

+This compiler is 99% the work of Pandu Rendradjaja, with some pair programming involved. `run_tests.py` is adapted from an autograder for CS 164 at UC Berkeley. `bff4.c` is the work of Oleg Mazonka.

 ## Getting started
 ### Requirements
 - `gcc` and `make` (For running BF code.
 Not necessary for running the EBF++